Dasharo/docs/docs/variants/asus_kgpe_d16/dasharo/100-coreboot-base-port.md

 **Test description**

-This test verifies whether whether the DUT during booting procedure reaches stage bootblock.
+This test verifies whether the DUT during booting procedure reaches stage bootblock.
+The bootblock is the first stage executed after CPU reset, its main task is to set up everything for a C-environment.

 **Test configuration data**